cognition-mental-health/cognition-mental-health.github.io/pages/projects/index.md

 <div class="blurb">

 Within the Cognition and Mental Health lab, we are working on a variety of different topics.
-These include <a href="/projects/iu/">intolerance of uncertainty</a> and <a href="/projects/interoception/">interoception</a>.
+These include <button onclick="window.location.href='/projects/iu/';">(intolerance of) uncertainty</button> and <button onclick="window.location.href='/projects/interoception/';">interoception</button>.

-<button onclick="window.location.href='/projects/iu/';">Intolerance of uncertainty</button>
-<button onclick="window.location.href='/projects/interoception/';">Interoception</button>

 <h2> Sensations from our stomach</h2>